johnjago/dotfiles/README.md

 I use the [Solarized](https://ethanschoonover.com/solarized/) color scheme for everything—it's wonderful.

-ThinkPad 13: Debian (soon to be Arch), zsh, nvim, [dwm](https://dwm.suckless.org/), [st](https://st.suckless.org/)
+ThinkPad 13 (2017): Debian, zsh, nvim, [dwm](https://dwm.suckless.org/), [st](https://st.suckless.org/)

 MacBook Air (2020): macOS, zsh, nvim, Amethyst, iTerm2

 ## Goals

-My tools are carefully chosen.
+My hardware, operating systems, and the tools that run on them are carefully chosen.

-- They must be **lightweight** since my current laptop(s) aren't the best, and
-- I tend to keep my devices for a long time.
+- They must be **lightweight** since I tend to keep my devices for a long time.
 - They must **maximize workflow** without getting in the way.
 - They must **use screen space efficiently** since I have small laptops and don't usually use a monitor, instead keeping the laptop on a stand with